-In recent years, 2D Animation has experienced a significant revival, both in the UK and overseas, as studios including Blue Zoo, Aardman Animation and Brown Bag Films are creating wonderful films and experiences using the latest tools.
-The industry demand for more 2D Animators in recent years has been phenomenal.
-We are therefore delighted to help develop future talent in this exciting area through our new 2D pathway.
-We're expanding our 2D animation capacity using digital tools such as ToonBoom Harmony, Adobe Animate and Blender.
+In recent years, 2D animation has experienced a significant revival, as studios including Blue Zoo, Aardman Animation and Brown Bag Films are creating wonderful films and experiences using the latest tools.
+The industry demand for more 2D Animators has recently gone through the roof.

 - UCAS code: I704 (BA) - I705 (MArt)

 - Start date: September

 - Fees: (See Fees and Funding section)

 - Programme duration: BA 3 years, MArt 4 years

 - Entry requirements: Portfolio and creative workshop, plus predicted two passes at A Level or equivalent

 - Ranked 2nd in the UK – and 10th in the world for Animation Excellence by The Rookies

 - Ranked 3rd in the UK – and 8th in Europe in the Animation Career Review’s school ranking